CENTER FOR SPIRITUALITY & ACTION

 -

-- admission fees to all Wisdom School events in the 2024–2025 program year (except icon workshop in February)
+- admission fees to all Wisdom School events in the 2025-2026 program year (listed in the Wisdom School brochure)

 - speakers’ and retreat leaders’ fees